 Step 4: If it still appears that you owe a balance bill, contact your state's insurance department to see if there are any consumer protections in place if you inadvertently received care from an out-of-network provider.
 Some states have laws for state-regulated health insurance that forbid out-of-network balance billing when a patient had no alternative for that service.
 Some health plans, like Allied National plans, will not penalize you when this happens.

 Step 5: Keep in mind that self-insured plans are regulated by federal law, not state law, and the rules concerning balance billing differ from company to company.
 For instance, members who are covered by Allied’s Funding Advantage Freedom Plans are not responsible for any balance billing from providers who might not accept the reimbursement levels of the plan.
-If a member should encounter a balance bill from the provider because of the discount taken and is being pressured for payment, Allied provides free legal support to eliminate the need for members to deal with unfair collection attempts.
+If a member should encounter a balance bill from the provider because of the discount taken and is being pressured for payment, Allied will work on members' behalf to resolve any excess amount billed.

 Be aware that you may have to pay the balance bill if you used a health care provider that doesn’t have an agreement with your insurer, Medicare or Medicaid, or if you received services that aren’t covered by your health insurance policy, such as cosmetic surgery.
 You can ask the provider whether they are willing to reduce the bill or if they will allow you to make payments.